Frequently Asked Questions

 Can I bring my own ingredients?

 We have a range of recipes that have been specifically designed for our equipment.
 If you’re a confident brewer you can do custom recipe - let us know at least a few days prior to your booking, and we will try and order in the ingredients for you.
 If it is your own recipe we won’t be able to guarantee the brew.
-If you supply all of your ingredients we will charge a flat rate of $125 hireage per brew station.
+If you supply all of your ingredients we will charge a flat rate of $150 hireage per brew station.
 Give us a call to discuss.

 How old do I have to be to brew?

 There’s no age limit for brewing beer at home.
-However, we are a licensed premises and therefore all underage children will need to be supervised by their legal guardian.
+However, we operate from a licensed premises and therefore all underage children will need to be supervised by their legal guardian.
 Our rule is that brewers must be over 18 but someone younger can assist a parent/guardian with the process.
 The laws about the age for drinking are pretty clear so we won’t go into that.

 Can I take my beer home to ferment?